allen-woods/data-bridge/README.md

 The first device in a modulation chain can be driven by automation changes or direct MIDI input as well as Remote Overrides from a MIDI Controller surface provided by DataBridge.

 > **NOTE:** Because Reason does not support instancing or concurrency of control surfaces, you must create a new surface for every device you want to control with this system.
-At this time, loading control surfaces in Reason does not afford any way of defining configurations for quick loading.
+At this time, loading control surfaces in Reason does not afford any way of defining "packaged" configurations for quick loading.
 If this feature becomes available in the future it would greatly reduce the pain point of manually loading individual surfaces.

 Now that we have covered how surfaces can be chained and the general functionality of how they handle data, you can begin creating connections between devices by mapping Remote Overrides however you would like.